AbuCTF/ClassFlow/README.md

 - **PostgreSQL:** powerful and versatile relational database management system
 - **pgAdmin4:** pgAdmin is a management tool for PostgreSQL and derivative relational databases such as EnterpriseDB's EDB Advanced Server
 - **JDBC Driver:** JDBC (Java Database Connectivity) is a Java-based API that allows Java applications to interact with databases.
 PostgreSQL JDBC driver (often referred to as pgjdbc).
+- **BCrypt:** jBCrypt is a Java™ implementation of OpenBSD's Blowfish password hashing code.
+- **passwdqc:** passwdqc is a password/passphrase strength checking and policy enforcement toolset.
+- **Cygwin:** Cygwin is a Unix-like environment for Windows including CLI.

 ## Customization